RedTeaDev/discordbot/README.md

 # TeaPot

-A Discord Bot make with Java!
+A Discord Bot make with Java-JDA!
 ----
 # How to use?